mohammad22/bookmark_trim/README.md

 A bunch of command-line helper functions for pdf and djvu files (possibly the whole files in a directory).
 It can:

 + Trim and collapse the bookmarks of the files in the directory.

++ Compress the `pdf` files in the directory, using `ghostscript`.

-  The 'trim' functionality, washes the redundant words like 'Chapter', 'Section', 'Appendix' from the bookmark titles.
-You can have your own collection of stop-words to be washed from bookmark titles which should be declared as parameter on command line (See help of the command line function).
++  The 'trim', washes the redundant words, i.g., 'Chapter', 'Section', 'Appendix', ... from the bookmark titles.
+You can have your own collection of stop-words.
+(See more about this on help `pdf.sh -h`).
 You can alos disable the trimming functionality.

    Usage:

-+ First `git clone` the repository, `cd` to that directory and do `cmod +x pdfb.sh`.
+* First `git clone` the repository, `cd` to that directory and do `cmod +x pdfb.sh`.
 Then make a smylink to the `pdfb.sh` on your environment path.
 Now, for example: